Ultima II: The Revenge of the Enchantress: Ports

-Atari 8-bit
+Atari 8-bit computers

 The Atari 8-bit version was released in late 1983, several months after the Apple original.
-It requires an Atari 800 and an 810 disk drive.
 The game is mostly a direct port from the Apple II using the computer's high resolution graphics (which works in a similar manner to the Apple II's HGR mode) but does not otherwise take advantage of the Atari's advanced features.

 Commodore 64

 The C64 port was apparently released before the programmer (credited only as "Bobbit") could finish.
 As a consequence, it is missing some gameplay elements and also has a simplified title screen with text characters instead of the dragon graphic on other versions.